Detecting Collective Excitations in Self-Gravitating Bose-Einstein Condensates via Faraday Waves: Numerical Results

+Based on our stability analysis, we provide specific guidelines for experimental parameter selection to successfully observe Faraday waves in SGBECs:

+The core experimental strategy emerging from our analysis is to select parameters that place the system securely within the parametric resonance tongue ($k > k_J$ with appropriate $\alpha$), ensuring that Faraday wave growth occurs on experimentally accessible time scales.
+The frequency-matching condition in Eq.~\eqref{fc} provides the theoretical foundation for this parameter selection.
+Our comprehensive stability analysis thus delivers practical experimental guidance while advancing the fundamental understanding of driven gravitational quantum fluids.

-\section{Numerical results}
+\section{Numerical Results}

-Our numerical simulations are based on solving the dimensionless damped Mathieu equation governing the perturbation amplitude $U(\tau)$ with fixed parameters $\lambda = 1$ and $q = -0.1$, where $\bar{\gamma} \equiv 4\gamma /\omega$ is the dimensionless damping coefficient.
-This configuration satisfies the primary parametric resonance condition $2\Omega_k = \omega$ for $\nu=1$.
-Fig.~\ref{kwo} presents the dynamical evolution across four dissipation strengths, with each column corresponding to: (a) $\bar{\gamma}=0$ exhibiting exponential growth; (b) $\bar{\gamma}=0.01$ showing persistent instability; (c) $\bar{\gamma}=0.02$ demonstrating suppressed growth; and (d) $\bar{\gamma}=0.05$ displaying overdamped decay.
-The top row tracks $U(\tau)$, while the middle row shows background-subtracted density $|\Psi_P|^2 - 1$ to isolate Faraday waves from the uniform ground state, and the bottom row displays momentum-space density.
+Our numerical simulations solve the dimensionless damped Mathieu equation [Eq.~(\ref{mathieu_eq})] governing the perturbation amplitude $U(\tau)$.
+To investigate the parametric resonance regime, we select parameters corresponding to the primary resonance tongue: $\lambda = 1$ and $q = -0.1$, with $\bar{\gamma} \equiv 4\gamma/\omega$ representing the dimensionless damping coefficient.
+These parameter choices satisfy the frequency-matching condition $2\Omega_k = \omega$ for $\nu=1$ in the absence of dissipation.

+Figure~\ref{kwo} presents the dynamical evolution across four dissipation strengths: (a) $\bar{\gamma}=0$ (dissipationless), (b) $\bar{\gamma}=0.01$ (weak damping), (c) $\bar{\gamma}=0.02$ (moderate damping), and (d) $\bar{\gamma}=0.05$ (strong damping).
+The top row displays the temporal evolution of $U(\tau)$, the middle row shows the background-subtracted density $|\Psi|^2/\bar{n}_0 - 1$ to isolate Faraday wave patterns from the uniform ground state, and the bottom row presents the momentum-space density distribution.